-It shrinks and shrinks and shrinks until it’s just a cold, weak little baby hand hanging out of your shoulder.
+It shrinks and shrinks and shrinks until it’s just a cold, weak little baby arm hanging out of your shoulder.
 (It’s weird, I know, but stay with me.)
 Keep visualizing this.
 Marvel at how small your entire arm suddenly is.
 Think about how weak it is.
 How frail.
-How usesless.
+How useless.

 After a while, switch your attention to your other arm.
-The one that used to have the smaller hand.
+The one that used to be the smallest.
 It’s now growing.
 It’s getting huge.
 Bigger and bigger.
 Muscular.
 With thick veins and bulging muscles.
 It’s a strong, large, heavy hand – its size something the Hulk would be envious of.

 Once you’ve played with these visualizations for a while (the needed time varies, I can now do this in 5 seconds flat, but in the beginning, it took me several minutes), slowly open your eyes.
 Calmly line your hands up like you did to begin with – and presto, size change.

 This is what’s often called the mind-body connection.
 Or the psychosomatic effect in medicine and psychology.

 When you convince your brain that one hand is tiny, your body restricts blood flow to it because less blood is needed in a tiny arm.
 Your blood vessels contract – and since you have quite a few of them in your hand it influences its total size.
 Just a little bit, but combined with what happens with your other hand it tends to be enough.

 On the other hand (see what I did there?), when your brain thinks your other arm is large it decides it needs more blood.
 Your blood vessels dilate, and more blood is pumped through.
 Which increases the total volume of your hand.